wxWidgets/wxWidgets/docs/contributing/translators-guide.md

       fine, but you'd have to use some kind of "for /s" loop with the command.com/cmd.exe.

-3. (at least read) access to the subversion is not necessary strictly speaking, but will make things a lot easier for you and others.
+3. Access to the git repository is not necessary strictly speaking, but will make things a lot easier for you and others.

 Now a brief overview of the process of translations (please refer to GNU